-Being drunk in public doesn’t seem like such a huge deal, but it’s actually a misdemeanor offense that could leave you in jail.
+Being drunk in public in California doesn’t seem like such a huge deal, especially when you’re enjoying some of the state’s beautiful beaches or great nightlife, but it’s actually a misdemeanor offense that could leave you in jail.
 But just walking in public after drinking a beer or two isn’t enough to get you charged with this crime and neither is drinking a beer in public.
-Here’s what you should know about California’s drunk in public laws courtesy of Vista DUI defense attorney Peter M. Liss.
+Here’s what you should know when it comes to the laws about being drunk in public in California.

 Public intoxication is a misdemeanor offense and sentencing may include a $1000 fine and up to six months in jail, and subsequent violations may carry sentencing enhancements.
-While simply being drunk and stopping someone from being able to cross the street may seem like a minor crime, it can still leave you in jail, which is why you should never attempt to fight these charges without the help of a Vista DUI lawyer.
+While simply being drunk in public in California and stopping someone from being able to cross the street may seem like a minor crime, it can still leave you in jail, which is why you should never attempt to fight these charges without the help of a San Diego public intoxication lawyer.

-If you have been charged with being drunk in public, Vista criminal attorney Peter Liss can help.
+If you have been charged with being drunk in public, Peter Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation to discuss your case.

 Creative Commons Image by danieljordahl